Severe Economic Hardship

 - Consult an ISS DSO to discuss your financial situation.

-- After your ISS appointment, request an I-20:
+- After your ISS appointment, request an I-20 by filling out the Severe Economic Hardship Request Form.

 - Gather the application documents to mail to USCIS: